ntnu-itk-autonomous-ship-lab/rrt-rs/README.md

 - 1: Install python dependencies.
 - 2: Install rustup on your computer: https://www.rust-lang.org/tools/install
 - 3: Go into root folder `rrt-rs/` and run `maturin develop`.
 The rust library is now built and installed as a Python package.
-- 4: Run a test file under `examples/` to check the installation.
+- 4: Run an example under `examples/` to check the installation.

 ## Future enhancements/todos